OpenBagTwo/FoxNap/README.md

 - when changing the names of the tracks to display, you'll need to edit `assets/foxnap/lang/en_us.json` and refer to the language entries as `item.foxnap.track_1` / `item.foxnap.track_1.desc`, `item.foxnap.track_2` / `item.foxnap.track_2.desc`, etc.
+- you'll also likely need to create a custom datapack with files in a `data/foxnap/jukebox_songs` folder that set the track lengths and comparator outputs for each track you're overwriting.

 ### Resource Pack Generator